S&S – Sansei Technologies: Portfolio

 Pneumatically powered attractions quickly became the company's trademark offering.
 The Space Shot was introduced in 1995, using compressed air cylinders to accelerate riders up the tower at high speed.
-Two prototypes were quickly sold to Reino Aventura and D&D Amusements before the model was refined and sold in mass supply.
-Subsequent ride models — the Turbo Drop tower and Screamin' Swing – were respectively introduced in 1996 and 2004 and enjoyed massive success.
-The company moved to utilize their pneumatic technology on roller coaster launches with the Thrust Air 2000, which used refrigerated, compressed air to achieve a high-acceleration launch.
+Prototypes were sold to Reino Aventura and D&D Amusements before the model was refined and sold in mass supply.
+Subsequent ride models — the Turbo Drop tower and Screamin' Swing – were respectively introduced in 1996 and 2004.

+he company moved to utilize their pneumatic technology on roller coaster launches with the Thrust Air 2000, which used refrigerated, compressed air to achieve a high-acceleration launch.
 A pair opened in 2001 in the form of Hypersonic XLC at Kings Dominion and Do-Dodonpa at Fuji-Q Highland, the latter of which achieved a world-best coaster acceleration of 172 km/h at the time.
-The generally unreliable Hypersonic XLC would be retired and put up for sale in 2007, while Do-Dodonpa was partially rebuilt in 2017 only to close down in 2021 after a string of ride injuries.
-A more refined pneumatic launch coaster was rolled out at the end of the decade and would continue to be installed mostly in China.
-The effort was spearheaded by Ring Racer at the Nürburgring race track, whose 2009 opening and intended 217 km/h top speed was scuttled by four years due to defects with the ride system.
-The coaster operated for four days in 2013 before being declared economically unviable.
+Hypersonic XLC was be retired and put up for sale in 2007, while Do-Dodonpa was partially rebuilt in 2017 before closing in 2021.
+A newer pneumatic launch coaster model was rolled out at the end of the decade.
+The first was Ring Racer at the Nürburgring race track, which operated for four days in 2013 before being declared economically unviable.